ConSol-Monitoring/omd-labs-docker/README.md

 # omd-labs-docker

-OMD Labs Nightly (https://labs.consol.de/de/omd/index.html) on Docker with Ansible support.
+OMD "Labs" Edition (https://labs.consol.de/de/omd/index.html) on Docker with Ansible support.

 Author: Simon Meggle, *simon.meggle at consol.de*

-## Automated builds
+## Automated builds, branches & tags

 Each image build gets triggered by the OMD Labs build system as soon as there are new packages of OMD available: